MicrosoftDocs/cpp-docs/docs/preprocessor/compiler-warnings-that-are-off-by-default.md

 <sup>16.11</sup> This warning is available starting in Visual Studio 2019 version 16.11.\
 <sup>17.0</sup> This warning is available starting in Visual Studio 2022 version 17.0.\
 <sup>17.1</sup> This warning is available starting in Visual Studio 2022 version 17.1.\
+<sup>17.2</sup> This warning is available starting in Visual Studio 2022 version 17.2.\
+<sup>17.3</sup> This warning is available starting in Visual Studio 2022 version 17.3.\
 <sup>Perm</sup> This warning is off unless the [`/permissive-`](../build/reference/permissive-standards-conformance.md) compiler option is set.

 ## Warnings off by default in earlier versions